 Outdoor enthusiasts will love the extensive network of outdoor recreation venues, including large parks.
 Parks, such as Waller Park and Preisker Park, offer plenty of outdoor space for hiking, biking, picnicking, exploring, and relaxing outside.

 Visiting the area offers something for everyone, including families who may enjoy spending the day at the Santa Maria Valley Discovery Museum or seeing the donkeys at Los Flores Ranch Park.
-With something for all ages, these and many more attractions, parks, venues, and restaurants are listed as some of the best things to do in Santa Maria, California.
+With something for all ages, these and many more attractions, parks, venues, and restaurants are listed as some of Santa Maria, California’s best things to do.

 Hampton Inn & Suites Santa Maria is a modern hotel, offering great accommodation at surprisingly affordable rates.
 Guests are welcomed in the lobby which has a 24-hour reception and check-out service.
 Those arriving with their own vehicles can leave them in the car park of this air-conditioned establishment.